 Gaslighting is one of the most dangerous and harmful practices in a toxic relationship, which might as well be considered abusive:

 - One partner is highly affecting the other’s mental state in a negative consistent manner through making them question reality, consistently denying the things they’ve said and done.

 - Some of the things toxic partners say (with intention of gaslighting) are: “I don’t know what you’re talking about.”, “You’re just imagining things.”, “It just happened in your imagination, what are you talking about?!”

-It’s important that you’re aware of the warning signs and words, because one is often gaslighted without knowing they’re being so.
+You must be aware of the warning signs and words because one is often gaslighted without knowing they’re being so.

 7. Unhealthy communication – Dishonesty and lies

 Unhealthy communication is defined through dishonesty, lying, passive-aggressiveness, denying, manipulating:

 - One of the absolute unhealthy ways of communication is the passive aggressive way of communicating things/issues.

 The things said/done hurt the other, but those things are said in such a way that they leave no room for the person to address it (the fact that it has been hurtful).

 So much that it almost seems absurd for the person to say something about such a ‘normal’ and ‘not intended to be hurtful at all’ thing.